Heartade/ProbieLang/README_EN.md

-# An esoteric programming language that is not so challenging: PROBIE, definition ver 0.2.
+# An esoteric but not-so-hard programming language: PROBIE, definition ver 0.3.

 # 1. Overview
 - PROBIE LANGUAGE is a language which is characteristically run by a `Probe` which constantly moves on a code written on two-dimensional `field`.
 In PROBIE, the code space and memory space are not separated, all values are stored as characters, and the code itself may change during runtime.